Dr. Atl: Biography

 and was appointed Director of the Academy of San Carlos.
 During the Revolution, he persuaded two young art students, José Clemente Orozco and David Alfaro Siqueiros, to join the Carrancistas and illustrated La Vanguardia, the carrancista official paper.

 The winning faction of the Revolution rejected the Euro-centric emphasis of the Mexican government in the 19th and early 20th century and following the Revolution, there was a revival of interest in Mexico's rich indigenous past and the popular arts, including folk dance, music, arts and crafts.
 Dr. Atl and other artists arranged exhibits of the folk arts and performances of popular dance and music and Dr. Atl prepared a two-volume study, Folk Arts in Mexico, published by the Mexican government in 1922.

+He had ties to the socialist and anarchosyndicalist labor organization Casa del Obrero Mundial.
+During the 1930s and 1940s, Dr. Atl published frequent articles praising European fascism, especially Adolf Hitler.
+His interest in politics seemed to wane as he became more interested in the field of volcanology.

 Dr. Atl's strong love of the outdoors and his active nature are seen in his many paintings which portray the landscapes of his era.
 Among his interests was the study of volcanoes, and he spent much time visiting both Popocatépetl and Iztaccíhuatl.
+At one time, he spent two years living on the mountainside of the Popocatépetl.
 In his 1950 book, Cómo nace y crece un volcán, el Paricutín ("How a Volcano is Born and Grows – Paricutín"), he told of his experience of witnessing the eruption of Paricutín in 1943.
 He was injured while observing the eruption and his leg was amputated.
 Besides painting volcanic landscapes, he was considered an expert volcanologist and his papers were valuable to understanding volcanos.

-His literary writings include Cuentos de todos los colores ("Stories of All Colors"), which focuses on the themes of the Mexican Revolution and has been hailed as one of the best narrations of that historical period.
-His book La Perla ("The Pearl") inspired the writing of the novella, much the same, by John Steinbeck.
+Dr. Atl was also an artistic and literary critic, and for a while head of the Instituto Nacional de Bellas Artes y Literatura (National Institute of Fine Arts and Literature).

 He gave the Nahuatl name "Nahui Olin" (a symbol of Aztec renewal meaning "four movement," the symbol of earthquakes) to Carmen Mondragón (1893–1978), a Mexican poet and painter with whom he established a very intense love relationship.

-Dr. Atl received numerous awards for his literature and art, including the Belisario Domínguez Medal of Honor, in 1956, and the National Arts Award in 1958.
+The artist received numerous awards for his literature and art, including the Belisario Domínguez Medal of Honor, in 1956, and the National Prize for Arts in 1958.

+Dr. Atl died in Mexico City in 1964 and is buried in Panteon Civil de Dolores cemetery in the capital, in the Rotunda of Illustrious Persons, an honor bestowed upon him for his contributions to the cultural field.